jpascher/EspRfRemote/EspRfRemote-master/README.md

 # EspRfRemote
-Sketch to use an ESP mit Arduino as a RF remote for chap-ass power outlets (BH9938)
+Sketch to use an ESP mit Arduino as a RF remote for  Eumig Mod.
+RC 402

 Step 1:
 install Arduino IDE